FSO-Salary

 Second, for promotion between grades, it is not a requirement to be at step 14 to advance to the next grade.

-Third, when you are promoted between grades, you are promoted to a different step level than you currently hold.
-For example, all other things equal, if Sarah receives a promotion, she is not promoted to FP-4/Step-12.
+Third, when you are promoted between grades, you are promoted to a different step level than your current one.
+For example, all other things equal, if Sarah receives a promotion, she is not promoted to FP-4/Step-9.

 Instead, when you go up a grade, your step level is found by finding the step that matches your current base salary the closest and then going up two steps or 6%, whichever is greater (3 FAH-1 H-2325 Effect of Promotion on Basic Salary).